Williams Family Farm

-The Williams Family Farm, in Carroll County, Georgia near Villa Rica, Georgia, was built in 1891.
+The Williams Family Farm, in Carroll County, Georgia near Villa Rica, was built in 1891.
 It has also been known as the Goldworth Farm.
 It was listed on the National Register of Historic Places in 2005.
 The listing included seven contributing buildings, six contributing structures, 11 contributing sites, and a contributing object.

+The mission of the farm and museum is "To preserve and interpret farm life in Carroll County and the West Georgia region for the public, providing educational and recreational programs and research opportunities in partnership with local educational and governmental entities."